henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 The Time-Based Uni-directional Attestation family of protocols --- TUDA --- described in this document can decouple the three activities RATS are composed of.
 As a result, TUDA provides additional capabilities, such as:

-* remote attestation for Attestors that might not always be able to reach the Internet by enabling the verification of past states,
+* remote attestation for Attesters that might not always be able to reach the Internet by enabling the verification of past states,
 * secure audit logs by combining the evidence created via TUDA with integrity measurement logs that represent a detailed record of corresponding past states,
 * an uni-directional interaction model that can traverse "diode-like" network security functions (NSF) or can be leveraged in RESTful architectures (e.g. CoAP {{-coap}}), analogously.